GithHayden/django-mythware/README.md

 # Mythware

 Mythware is an agile project management software application, developed using **Django**, a Python web-framework.
-The target audience is any user/team who would like to use project management software (application fictious for purpose of this project), to manage projects.
-Mythware provides user authentication, allowing users to request free bug fixes or paid upgrades and monitor issues via an issues tracker.
+The target audience is any user/team who would like (software application fictious for purpose of this project), to manage projects.
+Mythware provides a user authentication feature, allowing users to request free bug fixes and paid upgrades.
+User profiles also provide access to an issues tracker, allowing users to track issues.

 ## UX
 The following section describes the UX process for this project.

 #### UX Process
-1. **Layout** - Reviewed the Code Institute learnings to date, Bootstrap themes and GitHub to extract design ideas.
+1. **Layout** - Reviewed the Code Institute education to date and Bootstrap themes to extract design ideas.
 2. **User Stories** - Walked through user stories.
-    1. **Homepage - Header** - As a user, I want to be able to understand the health benefits of raw desserts and the functionality of this website.
+    1. **Homepage - Header** - As a user, I want to be able to understand the purpose of this website and what to do next.
-    2. **Navbar - Features** - As a user, I want to be able to understand the health benefits of raw desserts and the functionality of this website.
+    2. **Navbar - Features** - As a user, I want to be able to understand the feaures of the software application.
-    2. **Navbar - Pricing** - As a user, I want to be able to easily access, update and delete recipes.
+    2. **Navbar - Pricing** - As a user, I want to be able to understand the pricing for all products.
-    3. **Navbar - Documentation** - As a user, I want to be able to add new recipes, to contribute to the database of recipes, for other users to access.
+    3. **Navbar - Documentation** - As a user, I want to be able to access documentation for the software application to refer to.
-    4. **Navbar - Contact** - As a user, I want to be able to contact the website developers to offer feedback and suggestions.
+    4. **Navbar - Contact** - As a user, I want to be able to contact the company and developers to offer feedback and suggestions.
+    5. **Navbar - Social Links** - As a user, I want to be able to follow Mythware on social media, to interact with this community online.
-    5. **Navbar - Mythware** - As a user, I want to be able to understand the health benefits of raw desserts and the functionality of this website.
+    5. **Navbar - Mythware** - As a user, I want to be able to go back to the homepage header whilst navigating any page.
-    5. **Navbar - Sign Up** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
+    5. **Navbar - Sign Up** - As a user, I want to be able to create a new account, to purchase the software application, to purchase upgrades and to log/track issues.
-    6. **Navbar - Sign In** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
+    6. **Navbar - Sign In** - As a user, I want to be able to sign in to my account and to log/track issues.
-    7. **Navbar - Cart** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
+    7. **Navbar - Cart** - As a user, I want to be able to add products to a cart, and for the cart to persist on all pages during my session.
-    8. **Navbar - Profile** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
+    8. **Navbar - Profile** - As a user, I want to be able to view my profile, and log/track issues.
-    9. **Navbar - Sign Out** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
+    9. **Navbar - Sign Out** - As a user, I want to be able to sign out of my account.
-    10. **Navbar - Issues** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
+    10. **Navbar - Issues** - As a user, I want to be able to view and track all issues.
+I also want to be able to click into each issue to view/edit the issues details.
-    11. **Navbar - New Issues** - As a user, I want to be able to follow Raw Dessert Recipes on social media, to be a part of the raw community and interact with this community online.
+    11. **Navbar - New Issues** - As a user, I want to be able to create a new issues that is added to the issues tracker.
 3. **Wireframe** - Sketched the wireframe on paper, to include the features for each user story.

 ## Features